Please remove this section when submitting your homework.

 function

-correctly, your answer in this question should be identical to the one
+setting seed correctly, your answer in this question should be identical

-The following question practices data manipulation and summary
+The following question practices data manipulation, visualization and

 data (apple stock price).